flaraloza123/holberton-system_engineering-devops-1/0x02-shell_redirections/README.md

 * What is the /etc/passwd file and what is its format
 * What is the /etc/shadow file and what is its format

-## Usage
+## Requirements

-* All files were created and compiled on Ubuntu 14.04.4 LTS
+* All files are created and compiled on Ubuntu 14.04.4 LTS

 ---
 ## Tasks